 Working with the foundation has allowed me to work with Arab youth and help to propel them to be the force of change that we want to see in our community.
 Throughout my time with the foundation, I have witnessed the growth and success of these young people, many of whom have gone on to pursue careers in healthcare, engineering, and science, and have plans to give back to their community in return.

-William: At Deloitte, I am so fortunate to have the opportunity to volunteer as a program leader for our relationship with the Cristo Rey Brooklyn Work Study program.
-Through this year-long program, we provide career development, mentorship, and job training to high school students who come from a diverse population of underserved communities in the New York City area.
-We work to provide opportunities for the students so they can visualize potential career paths in business, while also teaching them some fundamentals they’ll need in the future.
+William: At Deloitte, I am so fortunate to have the opportunity to volunteer as a programme leader for our relationship with the Cristo Rey Brooklyn Work Study programme.
+Through this year-long programme, we provide career development, mentorship, and job training to high school students who come from a diverse population of underserved communities in the New York City area.
+We work to provide opportunities for the students so they can visualise potential career paths in business, while also teaching them some fundamentals they’ll need in the future.
 To do this, we expose them to personal and professional branding, effective communication, resume building, networking, and financial literacy.